 High bite – refers to an elevated filling when biting or chewing.
 This is the most common reason for post-operative filling pain because it’s challenging to calibrate your bite while you are still numb.
 In addition, this repeated irritation will bruise the tooth leading to hypersensitivity when chewing or consuming cold beverages.

 Ill-fitting restoration – refers to a poorly placed filling with gaps between the filling and tooth surface.
 These gaps allow cold and hot fluids to interact with the sensitive dentin triggering a pain response.
 Also, if left untreated, these gaps will harbor bacteria and lead to another cavity.

-You can manage cavity pain with OTC medications such as Tylenol and Ibuprofen for pain relief before visiting the dentist.
+Before visiting the dentist, you can manage cavity pain with OTC medications such as Tylenol and Ibuprofen for pain relief.
 The most effective OTC medication combination is 600 mg Ibupfron and 325 mg Tylenol.
 Alternate these medications every 4 hours for the most effective pain relief.

 If you are still experiencing pain, try one of these toothache home remedies.